Do you think couples counseling works? Know more about couple counseling to save and cherish your relationship.

 The first time that John and I argued for a long time was when he came home from work without food on the table.
 My excuse was that I had to do laundry and take care of Luke, but John asked me about what’s so hard with ordering pizza, at least.
 That caused me to sleep in the baby’s room that night, but then John fetched me around midnight and said sorry.
 Nonetheless, after that, we continued to have arguments almost every day about little things.

 What is the success rate of therapy?
-Does couples therapy really work?
+Does couple counseling really work if done with mental health professionals?
 Counseling has seen up to an 80% success rate over the years.

-You can avail free therapy by going to non-profit organizations or churches.
-In case you want to do online therapy, some platforms offer a free trial.
+You can avail free therapy from a marriage counselor by going to non-profit organizations or churches.
+In case you want to do online counseling, some platforms offer a free trial.

-Couples therapy is the best therapy for two individuals who cannot deal with their relationship issues independently.
+Couple counseling is the best counseling for two individuals who cannot deal with their relationship issues independently and need to work on their communication skills.

-Often, at least one person in your circle can recommend a counselor.
-If you cannot get a referral for a counselor, you can visit the American Association for Marriage and Family Therapy (AAMFT) website and use their locator feature to look for one in your area.
+Often, at least one person in your circle can recommend a counselor to improve your relationship satisfaction.
+If you cannot get a referral for a counselor, you can visit the American Association for Marriage and Family Therapy (AAMFT) website and use their locator feature to look for family therapists in your area.
 Similarly, churches are typically linked to a counselor, given that engaged couples need to go through pre-marriage counseling.

-What Is The Difference Between Marriage And Couple’s Counseling?
+What’s The Difference Between Marriage And Couple Counseling?

-Marriage counseling is a short-term therapy that partners get when new issues pop up and affect their relationship.
+Marriage counseling is short-term counseling that partners get when new issues pop up and affect their relationship.
 Meanwhile, couples therapy can deal with every problem that the husband and wife have had since their relationship started.
+Oftentimes, they use emotionally focused therapy.

 What is the Gottman Method?

-The Gottman method is a therapy technique that therapists use to thoroughly assess the couple’s relationship and determine what solutions may suit them.
-Gottman’s method is one of the most effective therapy.
+The Gottman method is a counseling technique that therapists use to thoroughly assess the couple’s relationship and determine what solutions may suit them.
+Gottman’s method is one of the most effective counseling.

 Is it okay for married partners to sleep in separate rooms?
-Does this situation need therapy?
+Does this situation need counseling?

 Yes, it is perfectly okay for married partners to sleep in separate rooms.
-In truth, some therapists may recommend it in some circumstances.
+In truth, some therapists may recommend it in some circumstances while they are in relationship counseling.

-A Few Positive Tips For Partners To Consider
+A Few Positive Tips For Couples To Consider

 How can I be more positive in a relationship?